maxtez-raspbaker/tezos-rpi3/[e]-Open-discussion-about-RAM-usage.md

 * what about spreading rolls over multiple tiny machines?

 ***
 Here is a small script (untested) to check the current memory usage, if it exceeds a certain threshold (in the script 1400MB), the node will restart automatically.
-The script should be used with crontab, running automatically, say every hour).
+The script should be used with crontab, activated every xx hours).

     #! /bin/bash